sbertix/Swiftagram/README.md

 These Private API require no token or app registration but they're not authorized by Instagram for external use.
 Use this at your own risk.

+## Status
+**Swiftagram** is currently under development and more features are expected to be implemented everyday, which might result in breaking changes.

+## Contributions
+Pull requests and issues are more than welcome.